-As I've said, Mr B did have use of the car for more than two years.
+I'm mindful that in this case, Mr M didn't pay a deposit but has kept up to date with his payments and Mr M has had use of the car for more than a year and a half.
+So I've considered what it would be fair and reasonable for Santander to keep to account for Mr M's usage.
 There isn't an exact formula for working out fair usage.
-But in deciding what's fair and reasonable I've thought about the amount of interest charged on the agreement, Mr B's usage of the car and what sort of costs he might have incurred to stay mobile if he didn't have this car.
+But in deciding what's fair and reasonable I've thought about the amount of interest charged on the agreement, Mr M's usage of the car and what sort of costs he might have incurred to stay mobile if he didn't have this car.